 OptiTrust

-Deriving high-performance code via programmer-guided, source-to-source transformations.
+Deriving trustworthy high-performance code via programmer-guided, source-to-source transformations.

 Description